Supercharge your PowerPoint productivity with

 No font embedding for Macs

-Mac versions of PowerPoint can't embed fonts or use fonts that have been embedded in a PC-made PowerPoint file.
+Mac versions of PowerPoint can't embed fonts or use fonts that have been embedded by a Windows version of PowerPoint.

 And not ALL TrueType fonts will work